 In following with the recommendations of the PA Department of Health and the Allegheny County Health Department (ACHD), residents and organizations throughout the county are strongly urged to follow these proactive mitigation measures:

-- Governor Wolf issued a Stay-at-Home order for a number of counties, including Allegheny County.
-There is no curfew in place, but the order goes into place at 8 PM this evening and is in effect for two weeks.
+- Governor Wolf issued a Stay-at-Home order for a number of counties, including Allegheny County until May 8th.
 This order emphasizes that individuals in the county, to the extent possible, should stay at home and distance themselves from others.
 There is no change to the life-sustaining businesses and waivers that have previously been in place, or to the requirements for restaurants to limit their operations to take-out and delivery.

 - Suspend large gatherings, events, and conferences of 10 individuals or more for the next eight weeks.